 *Not admitted to practice law.

-She routinely advises clients on unfair competition and trade secret matters, including drafting and reviewing non-competition and employment agreements, as well as litigating such matters and seeking and defending against injunctive relief.
+She routinely advises clients on unfair competition and trade secret protection, including drafting and reviewing non-competition and employment agreements, as well as litigating such matters and seeking and defending against injunctive relief.
 In addition, Jessica has expertise in managing complaints and litigation relating to discrimination and harassment, including claims made under Title VII and state law.
-She also advises employers and handles claims relating to the Americans with Disabilities Act, the Fair Labor Standards Act, and Family and Medical Leave Act, as well as employment policies, hiring and termination decisions, and a wide range of personnel issues, including disciplinary actions and policy development, supervisor and executive training, drug testing, privacy in the employment context and other workplace issues.
+She also advises employers and handles claims relating to the Americans with Disabilities Act, the Fair Labor Standards Act, and Family and Medical Leave Act, as well as employment policies, EEOC compliance, hiring and termination decisions, and a wide range of personnel issues, including disciplinary actions and policy development, supervisor and executive training, drug testing, privacy in the employment context and other workplace issues.